luiseduardiazc/simple_shell/README.md

 simple_shell [command_string | file]

 ## DESCRIPTION
-simple_shell is an sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+simple_shell is an sh-compatible command language interpreter that executes commands readed from the standard input or from a file.
 It is the program that is running when the user runs gcc -Wall -Werror -Wextra -pedantic *.c -o hsh and runs the executable file, ./hsh.
 The simple_shell implements commands that can be typed directly to the running shell or can be put into a file and the file can be executed directly by the shell.

+##USAGE EXAMPLE
+When you compile the code you can enter commands in two ways:

+###Interactive mode
+First: Execute  the executable file  /.hsh
+Second : Then, the prompt is printed like this ":) ", and you can write the command next to the prompt.

+###Noninteractive mode
+You enter the command with echo and pipelines and next execute your file as following: echo "ls" | ./hsh

 ### List of allowed functions and system calls

     access (man 2 access)
     chdir (man 2 chdir)